- Areas of Study

 Mentors: Mann (Chem.
 Eng.), Hou (Petroleum Engineering)

-Synthesis of Biodegradable Polymers from Renewable Resources
+Synthesis and Degradation of (Bio)degradable Polymers from Renewable Resources

 Mentors: Du (Chemistry), Kolodka (Chem.
 Eng.)